EleftheriaBatsou/100-days-of-code/log.md

 ### Day 7: Jenuary 6, 2017 (Array Cardio Part 1)

-**Today's Progress**: Today I studied some js's methods like sort, prototype, filter, reduce
+**Today's Progress**: Today I studied some array methods like sort, prototype, filter, reduce

 **Thoughts:** I have used these kind of methods before, but today was more in depth.
 This project was inspired by: https://javascript30.com